-The apparent volume of distribution (V/F) of metformin following single oral doses of metformin HCl tablets 850 mg averaged $654 \pm 358$ L. Metformin is negligibly bound to plasma proteins, in contrast to sulfonylureas, which are more than 90% protein bound.
+Distribution studies with extended-release metformin have not been conducted; however, the apparent volume of distribution (V/F) of metformin following single oral doses of immediate-release metformin HCl tablets 850 mg averaged 654 $\pm$ 358 L. Metformin is negligibly bound to plasma proteins.
 Metformin partitions into erythrocytes, most likely as a function of time.
-At usual clinical doses and dosing schedules of metformin HCl tablets, steady-state plasma concentrations of metformin are reached within 24-48 hours and are generally <1 mcg/mL.
+At usual clinical doses and dosing schedules of metformin tablets, steady-state plasma concentrations of metformin are reached within 24-48 hours and are generally <1 mcg/mL.